michaelyoussef396/code-challenge-instructions-and-example/README.md

   file)
 - Run `./bin/start.py <your-name>` from the directory; this will create a new directory called `code-challenge/`
+    - If you receive permission errors during this step, run `chmod +x ./bin/start.py` to give the file executable permissions, then try again.
 - `cd` into the new `code-challenge/` directory and open it in your code editor

 To work on your code challenge: